Picking the best sounding exhaust for Toyota tundra can be a herculean task with so many brands available to choose from.

 - OE-style spot welds

 The walker Soundfx 18954 is one of the most reliable exhaust systems coming from the Walker line.
-Fitted with a lot of features, the Walker Soundfx is quite unlike no other.
+Fitted with a lot of features, the Walker Soundfx is quite unlike any other.

 It stands out as one of the few exhaust systems to use aluminum steel covering, thereby offering protection against rust and, in extension, greater durability.